 India has formed the India-Myanmar Chamber of Commerce (IMCC) in Yangon to increase trade between the two countries, which currently stands at around $2 billion.
-IMCC intends to focus on helping Indian businesses invest in Myanmar and vice versa.
+IMCC will focus on helping Indian business invest in Myanmar and vice versa.

 Tags: Agriculture, Exports, Imports, India, Infrastructure, Renewable Energy, Small and Medium Enterprises, Thailand, Trade, Transport